 Christine Bell’s passion for youth is based on her childhood experience in the child welfare system and growing up in a low-income neighborhood.
 At the age of eight, her exposure to an unstable environment helped her realize that the key to changing the future of vulnerable children is investing in youth support agencies in the nonprofit sector.
 She began volunteering for a local nonprofit in Hudson County, New Jersey, where she learned the importance of community-based services and the process for developing not-for-profit organizations.

-In 2018, Christine joined forces with Jade de Saussure, the current Executive Director and Co-Founder of 100kidinc.
+In 2018, Christine joined forces with Jade de Saussure, the former executive director.
 Jade shared Christine’s passion for helping youth and developing nonprofit organizations.
 Together they combined their love for children, education, and decades of experience working in the nonprofit sector with underserved populations, to create 100kidsinc.
 This trauma-informed agency focuses on the needs of youth and young adults from birth to age 26.

 Christine Bell graduated from Henry Snyder High School in 2002.
-She attended Hudson County Community College, where she earned an A.S. in Criminal Justice in 2005.
-She later attended New Jersey City University (NJCU) to complete her B.S. in Criminal Justice 2007, M.S. in Criminal Justice in 2010 and completed CADC courses in 2013.
+She attended Hudson County Community College, earning an A.S. in Criminal Justice in 2005.
+She later attended New Jersey City University (NJCU) to complete her B.S. in 2007, M.S. in Criminal Justice in 2010, and completed CADC courses in 2013.
 She resumed her education at Fordham University, where she earned her Master’s in Community Based Practice and Leadership in 2018.
 She has worked in New Jersey as a social worker, assessment counselor for treatment centers, and entrepreneur from 2012 to current.